Elegant wedding ceremony inside a historic church in Venice

 Frequently Asked Questions About Venice Weddings

-My wedding photography in Venice typically ranges from €400 to €2600, depending on the hours of coverage, the number of photographers, and whether extras sessions are included.
+My wedding photography in Venice typically ranges from €500 depending on the hours of coverage and whether extras sessions are included.

 Each season in Venice offers something different for wedding photography.